Evercore ISI Increases First Advantage (NYSE:FA) Price Target to $18.00

-First Advantage (NYSE:FA – Free Report) had its price target boosted by Evercore ISI from $17.00 to $18.00 in a report issued on Tuesday morning, Benzinga reports.
+First Advantage (NYSE:FA – Free Report) had its price target boosted by Evercore ISI from $17.00 to $18.00 in a research report released on Tuesday morning, Benzinga reports.
 Evercore ISI currently has an outperform rating on the stock.

-Separately, Stifel Nicolaus lifted their price target on shares of First Advantage from $16.00 to $21.00 and gave the stock a buy rating in a research note on Thursday, March 14th.
+Separately, Stifel Nicolaus upped their price objective on shares of First Advantage from $16.00 to $21.00 and gave the company a buy rating in a research note on Thursday, March 14th.

-First Advantage (NYSE:FA – Get Free Report) last announced its earnings results on Thursday, February 29th.
-The company reported $0.27 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.28 by ($0.01).
-First Advantage had a return on equity of 13.84% and a net margin of 4.88%.
-The company had revenue of $202.56 million for the quarter, compared to the consensus estimate of $211.05 million.
-As a group, sell-side analysts predict that First Advantage will post 0.91 EPS for the current year.
+First Advantage (NYSE:FA – Get Free Report) last posted its quarterly earnings data on Thursday, February 29th.
+The company reported $0.27 EPS for the quarter, missing analysts’ consensus estimates of $0.28 by ($0.01).
+First Advantage had a net margin of 4.88% and a return on equity of 13.84%.
+The firm had revenue of $202.56 million for the quarter, compared to analysts’ expectations of $211.05 million.
+On average, analysts forecast that First Advantage will post 0.91 earnings per share for the current year.

-In related news, insider Joseph K. Jaeger sold 20,000 shares of the company’s stock in a transaction dated Monday, February 12th.
+In related news, insider Joseph K. Jaeger sold 20,000 shares of the firm’s stock in a transaction that occurred on Monday, February 12th.
 The shares were sold at an average price of $16.95, for a total transaction of $339,000.00.
-Following the transaction, the insider now owns 696,298 shares in the company, valued at approximately $11,802,251.10.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-4.70% of the stock is owned by corporate insiders.
+Following the transaction, the insider now owns 696,298 shares of the company’s stock, valued at $11,802,251.10.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+4.70% of the stock is owned by insiders.

 First Advantage Company Profile